phonetonote/ptn-roam-depot/README.md

 new notes will be pulled into your graph automatically when you open or refresh roam, and every 90 seconds after.

 you can trigger a manual sync by _clicking the Daily Notes link_ in the roam nav.

-## roam depot discount

-phonetonote's standard plan is normally $5/month, but it is free through roam depot. pro customers also receive a $5/month discount after installation.

-this discount will be automatically applied to your account.

-## existing phonetonote users

-an effort has been made to make onboarding as simple as possible. all you need to do is install the extension, and everything should work with your existing account. the roam-depot coupon will also be added to your existing subscriptions.

 ## help